rcerqueira11/cursos/React and Redux/12_Testing_React.md

 ## Where to Test

 - Browser
     - Karma (popular test runner for running tests in a real deal browser)
 - Headless Browser
     - Phantom JS
 - In-memory DOM
     - JSDOM simulates an actual browser by creating a DOM in memory that we can interact with
     - fast
     - quick to set up
     - allows us to just run our test via Node

 ### Naming Test Files
 - fileName.spec.js
 - fileName.test.js

-### Where Do Test Fules Belong?
+### Where Do Test Files Belong?

 - Mocha default: /test
 - We'll place test alongside the file under test.
 Why?